Lomzem/CSUChicoNotes/RELS-110/vedanta-the-upanishads-and-transformation-of-hinduism/vedanta.md

 #definition/rels
 - This pathway to moksha is called jnana yoga
-- Yoga: discipline/path, synonyms with asceticism (Greekc)
+- Yoga: discipline/path, synonyms with asceticism (Greek)
 - Jnana: knowledge
 - Give up your desires